COVID-19 Is Affecting Us All

 - Planning for how we’ll respond if residents or guests are exposed to the virus.

 Many of our collaborating congregations regularly host families experiencing homelessness in their facilities, extending gracious hospitality, warm meals, and a comfortable place to sleep.
-To protect families and hosting volunteers, we have decided to shelter families in motels instead of hosting congregations beginning March 22 and continuing through April 25.
-We will be monitoring the situation and will determine in April whether the motel period needs to be extended.
+To protect families and hosting volunteers, we have decided to shelter families in motels instead of hosting congregations beginning March 22 and continuing through at least May 31.
+We will be monitoring the situation and will determine whether the motel period needs to be extended.
 Congregations will continue to provide meals for families in shelter.
 We’re working with each congregation individually as their weeks approach to make the necessary arrangements for meals.
 Meanwhile, together with families, we’ve stepped up cleaning at our program centers, are ensuring families know how to protect themselves and their children, and are limiting visitors.

 Collaborating congregations are also active in housing and policy work.
 To follow public health guidance for meetings and events, Beacon is shifting most of our events to virtual gatherings.
-The Great River Landing grand opening originally scheduled for April 30 has been postponed.
 We are awaiting direction on the timing and format of city and county votes.
 We’ll keep congregational leaders informed via social media, email, and our website.

 As in our apartment buildings and program centers, we’re stepping up cleaning and ensuring staff are informed about ways to protect themselves and their colleagues from the virus.
 Following public health advice, staff who are able are working remotely.
 We are grateful to those whose responsibilities require them to be at our program centers and administrative office and are taking appropriate precautions to ensure their sustained health.
 If you need to reach any staff member, the best way to do so during this time will be email.
 Find a full list on our Staff page.